 The CEEDAR Center offers course enhancement modules (CEMs).
 This one, Transition Planning and Services, teaches preservice candidates and in-service teachers a framework for designing effective transition programs and services.
 It is divided into six hours of content, with each hour building on previous information and resources.
 However, the sessions can stand alone with content embedded into a class or professional development session.

 The Transition Coalition at the University of Kansas provides seven free research-based online training modules for professionals and others involved in transition planning.
 These modules use up-to-date research and were tested by practitioners across the country.
 The modules include best practices in transition, working with families, transition assessment, career development, transition for youth with ED/BD, cultural diversity and self-determination.

-One choice is Collaborating with Families, from the Iris Center at Vanderbilt University.
-It highlights the diversity of families and addresses the factors that school personnel should understand about working with the families of children with disabilities.
+Collaborating with Families, from the Iris Center at Vanderbilt University, highlights the diversity of families and addresses the factors that school personnel should understand about working with the families of children with disabilities.